BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 ![filestructure.png](/tutorials/imgui_and_you/filestructure.png)

 > Don't forget to always add the scripts you are creating within the "Client" folder to your BootstrapClient.lua script.
-You do this the way as with the other Bootstrap script, just a different path since the files will be within the "Client" folder.
+You do this the same way as with the other Bootstrap script, just a different path since the files will be within the "Client" folder.
 So `Ext.Require("Client/YourScript.lua")`
 {.is-warning}

 > If you were to use sub-folders within the "Client" folder it would go like this `Ext.Require("Client/YourFolder/YourScript.lua")`